ErayErol/Mini-Space-Invader/README.md

 This is a little game that I made for fun in my free time.

-How to start the Game:

-- Runs in the console
+The game is runs in the console.

 About the game: